How Much Alimony Will I Receive in Connecticut?

 - Understanding Temporary vs. Permanent Alimony

-How Much Alimony Will I Receive?
-Using the Connecticut Spousal Support Tool
+How Much Alimony Will I Receive in Connecticut?

 How Connecticut Courts Determine Alimony

-Connecticut does not use a fixed formula for calculating alimony, which is why having an estimation tool that considers all relevant factors is so valuable.
 Under C.G.S. § 46b-82, judges must weigh multiple considerations when determining whether to award alimony and in what amount.
-This discretionary approach means that two marriages with similar incomes could result in very different support awards based on other circumstances.
+There is no schedule, table, or percentage to apply.
+This discretionary approach means two marriages with similar incomes can result in very different support awards based on other circumstances.

 The statute specifically directs courts to consider the length of the marriage, the causes for dissolution, the age, health, station, occupation, amount and sources of income, earning capacity, vocational skills, education, employability, estate, and needs of each party.
 For stay-at-home spouses, the court also evaluates the extent to which one party's earning capacity, assets, or financial ability was affected by foregoing or delaying education, training, employment, or career opportunities during the marriage.